protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 The `deposit(token: @NFT)` function takes the `@NFT` resource as a parameter and store it in the `ownedNFTs` array in this `@NFTCollection` instance.

 The `!` symbol reappears here, but now it's after the move arrow `<-!`.
-This is called a [force-move or force-assign][cdc-force-assign] operator, which only move a resource to a variable if the variable is `nil`.
+This is called a [force-move or force-assign][cdc-force-assign] operator, which only moves a resource to a variable if the variable is `nil`.
 Otherwise, the program panics.

 The `getTokenIds(): [UInt64]` method simply reads all the `UInt64` keys of the `ownedNFTs` dictionary and returns them as an array.